wujun8/hiveunit-mr2/README.md

-## hiveunit-mr2: A framework to test Hive scripts with YARN and MR2.
+## hiveunit-mr2: A library to test Hive scripts with YARN and MR2.

 ### Usage

-The hiveunit-mr2 framework provides a convenient wrapper around the existing MiniHiveServer2 and MiniCluster testing tools that are currently being used by the developers of Hive, MR2 & YARN.
+The hiveunit-mr2 library provides a convenient wrapper around the existing MiniHiveServer2 and MiniCluster testing tools that are currently being used by the developers of Hive, MR2 & YARN.
 It will allow you to easily fire up a MiniCluster, a MiniHiveServer2, including an internal Derby database in a test case that will allow you to test your Hive QL scripts.

 The basic sequence of commands a test case would need to follow is: